1982 H2S BLOWOUT AT LODGEPOLE

 With the move for operators to perform more factory style pad drilling, higher deviations at shallower depths are required in many of the newer Eagle Ford wells.
 This provides a similar situation to our example above where our productive horizon has possible H2S at around 9,000 feet true vertical depth with a risk for a shallow drill string part.
 While drilling for gassier zones in the south with a higher geothermal temperature gradient this can also exacerbate the effects of H2S and stress well control equipment.

 Technology has greatly increased our ability communicate with others about H2S training and other hazards.
-This can be a double edged sword when an incident unfolds, however, so training about the effects and properties of H2S and other oil and gas hazards is best to be proactive.
+This can be a double-edged sword when an incident unfolds, however, so training about the effects and properties of H2S and other oil and gas hazards is best in order to be proactive.
 The more proactive the communication, the better chance there is to get the right message about H2S out.
-In the event of a large scale H2S release reaching an urban center similar to the H2S release at Lodgepole, we can expect hype from at least some media mouthpieces.
+In the event of a large scale H2S release reaching an urban center similar to the H2S release at Lodgepole, we can expect hype from at least some media outlets.

 In the oilfield there has been an increase in technology to drive down the cost of new production within Eagle Ford shale wells.
 Many of these methods can continuously increase the complexity of the completion and operations involved.
 Increasing complexity is troublesome for well control as tubulars are used that: do not mate with blow out prevention equipment as well, have ported opening that can complicate circulation, or now they can actually have dissolving components.
 With continuing development comes depleted reservoir pressures and the need for artificial lift.
 Again, artificial lift can contain tools that can hinder the use of blowout prevention equipment when not planned for properly.
 With the application of all this technology, and larger sized fracs, Eagle Ford shale new drills are producing more and more.
 These larger wells, when drilled in H2S endemic areas, contain a higher risk of larger release of H2S.
 The use of proper planning, training, and technology, however, can mitigate the increase of these H2S well control risks.